Trends

 Does the proportion of NDIS participants who received assistive technology supports vary between states and territories?

 The data in the graph and the table below show the proportion of NDIS participants (aged 15–64) who received assistive technology supports, grouped by Australian states and territories.
-In 2022–23 Q3, in Queensland, 54% of NDIS participants received assistive technology supports, compared with 44% in Tasmania.
+In 2025–26 Q3, 23% of NDIS participants in Queensland and 20% in Northern Territory received assistive technology supports.

 Source: